+For your Mississippi registered agent, you can list an noncommercial registered agent (a state resident, like someone in your Mississippi corporation) or a commercial registered agent (like Northwest).
 From the drop-down menu, choose either “organization” or “individual,” and list your agent’s name.
 Tip: For expert registered agent service, we recommend Northwest.

 If you have a commercial registered agent, their information will already be in the system—just select your agent and the address will appear automatically.
 If you choose a noncommercial registered agent, you’ll have to enter the Mississippi street address where they will be available (and which will become a permanent part of the public record).
 Tip: We’re a commercial registered agent—search for “Northwest Registered Agent, LLC.”